numspot/terraform-provider-numspot/docs/resources/volume.md

 - `iops` (Number) The number of I/O operations per second (IOPS).
 This parameter must be specified only if you create an `io1` volume.
 The maximum number of IOPS allowed for `io1` volumes is `13000` with a maximum performance ratio of 300 IOPS per gibibyte.
 - `link_vm` (Attributes) VM the Volume will be linked to.
 To unlink a Volume from a VM, the VM will need to be restarded. (see [below for nested schema](#nestedatt--link_vm))
+- `replace_volume_on_downsize` (Boolean) If replace_volume_on_downsize is set to 'true' and volume size is reduced, the volume will be deleted and recreated.
+WARNING : All data on the volume will be lost.
+Default is false
 - `size` (Number) The size of the volume, in gibibytes (GiB).
 The maximum allowed size for a volume is 14901 GiB.
 This parameter is required if the volume is not created from a snapshot (`SnapshotId` unspecified).
 - `snapshot_id` (String) The ID of the snapshot from which you want to create the volume.
 - `tags` (Attributes List) One or more tags associated with the resource. (see [below for nested schema](#nestedatt--tags))